jefflinse/clic/README.md

 **Don't write CLI tools to manage your services; generate them!**

-Handyman is a set of tools that allow you to compose, generate, and run custom CLI tools using simple text-based configuration files.
+Handyman is a set of tools that allow you to define, generate, and run custom CLI tools using simple text-based configuration files.

 - [Overview](#overview)
 - [Quickstart](#quickstart)